 casero

-Translation: homemade; home-cooked; domestic; landlord; homely; house-
+Translation: homemade; home-cooked; domestic; landlord; homely; house- (adjective)

 Etymology: Derived from 'casa' (house) + the suffix '-ero' which indicates relation or belonging.
 This construction parallels many English words with '-ly' or '-ish' that relate to a place or characteristic.
 The suffix '-ero' is common in Spanish for forming nouns and adjectives that indicate a profession or characteristic related to the root word.